How to grind tobacco at home. Drying tobacco at home

 - "Flor Herzegovina"

-It is called "Stalin's Tobacco".
-The unique taste - sweet and pleasant not in vain attracted the attention of Stalin - a well-known connoisseur of tobacco.
-Fragrant smoke with hints of cedar will make you feel like a historical figure or imagine yourself in a tavern in a Croatian village.
+It is called “Stalin’s Tobacco”.
+It was not for nothing that the unique taste – sweet and pleasant – attracted the attention of Stalin, a famous tobacco connoisseur.
+The aromatic smoke with notes of cedar will make you feel like a historical figure or imagine yourself in a tavern in a Croatian village.

 - "Oriental Harmanli"

-Real oriental tobacco: spicy, heavy, sweet.
-An unusual musky aroma will allow you to imagine yourself as a caliph from oriental tales.
+True oriental tobacco: spicy, heavy, sweet.
+The unusual musky aroma will allow you to imagine yourself as a caliph from oriental fairy tales.
 Unpretentious.
 Resistant to mosaic diseases.
 Well cultivated in central Russia.
-Excellent fermentation.
+It ferments well.

 It is sometimes called "Holly" for its leaf structure.
-The taste is oriental, however, weaker.
-The aroma is pleasant, with hints of incense.
+The taste is oriental, although weaker.
+The aroma is pleasant, with notes of incense.
 Unpretentious.
-Disease resistant.
+Resistant to diseases.
 Has high productivity.
-Recommended for growing beginners "tobacco" business.
+Recommended for cultivation by beginners in the tobacco business.

-Named for the silky feel of the leaves.
-Very strong bush with huge leaves.
-It has a pleasant taste, slightly strong.
-Fragrant. unpretentious
+Named because of the leaves that are silky to the touch.
+A very powerful bush with huge leaves.
+It has a pleasant taste, a little strong.
+Fragrant.
+Unpretentious

-What is called the "classic of the Turkish genre."
+What is called a “classic of the Turkish genre”.
 It is considered the best in the world in terms of its characteristics.
-A viscous, rich, sweet taste with hints of spices will take you to a fabulous oriental palace.
+The viscous, rich, sweet taste with hints of spice will take you to a fabulous oriental palace.
 And the amazing aroma will turn anyone's head.
-True tobacco connoisseurs will not miss the chance to plant this variety in their area.
+True tobacco connoisseurs will not miss the chance to plant this variety on their site.

-One of the most famous brands in the world.
-Nice taste, slightly spicy.
-It has an unusual aroma with hints of smoked prunes.
-Excellent fermentation.
-The way it is processed is original: the leaves are fermented in barrels like cabbage.
-The mix of "Perique" and "Virdginia" is a classic pipe mix.
+One of the world's most famous brands.
+Pleasant to the taste, slightly spicy.
+It has an unusual aroma with notes of smoked prunes.
+It ferments well.
+The method of processing it is original: the leaves are fermented in barrels like cabbage.
+A mix of Perique and Virdginia is a classic pipe blend.

 Medicinal properties of tobacco

-A lot has been said about the harmful properties of tobacco, or rather nicotine contained in the plant.
-But few people know about useful ones.
-Even the Mayans used tobacco leaves as an antiseptic for healing wounds, as an antidote for snake bites, squeezing the juice at the bite site.
+A lot has been said about the harmful properties of tobacco, or rather the nicotine contained in the plant.
+But few people know about the useful ones.
+Even the Mayan Indians used tobacco leaves as an antiseptic for healing wounds, as an antidote for snake bites, squeezing the juice onto the bite site.
 The famous Catherine de Medici used snuff for migraines.
 Catherine the Great, who also suffered from headaches, never parted with snuff.
 In each of the rooms of the Winter Palace there was a small snuff box.
-A few recipes may alleviate the discomfort of some diseases. - sore throat: place a small pinch of tobacco under the tongue and hold for at least an hour.
+Several recipes may relieve discomfort in some diseases. - sore throat: place a small pinch of tobacco under the tongue and hold for at least an hour.
 The main thing is not to overdo it.
-Otherwise, you can get poisoned.
+Otherwise you may get poisoned.

 Runny nose: sniff crushed tobacco leaves 4-5 times a day.
-However, it should be remembered that too crushed particles can get into the nasopharynx and cause a lot of trouble.
-Therefore, do not grind tobacco too finely.
+However, it should be remembered that overly crushed particles can enter the nasopharynx and cause a lot of trouble.
+Therefore, do not grind the tobacco too finely.

 Growing tobacco